jdittrich/userNeedResearchBook/text/allURBook.md

 but if the user does not know you to make a screenshot, a camera is a handy way to capture the screen.

-You should be able to to make  photos with your camera quickly and reliably.
+You should be able to make  photos with your camera quickly and reliably.
 Thus, use a device you know and which has a good auto-mode.
 The only setting that I use beyond that is the exposure compensation in case an important part of the image totally dark or disappears in light.